ApolloAuto/apollo/modules/drivers/lidar/vanjeelidar/doc/parameter_intro.md

 **model**

-This is the lidar model, since this configuration file is for vanjee_720_16, we set the model="vanjee_720_16".The parameter are as followed below:vanjee_720_16,vanjee_720_32,vanjee_722.
+This is the lidar model, since this configuration file is for vanjee_720_16, we set the model="vanjee_720_16".The parameter are as followed below:vanjee_720_16,vanjee_720_32,vanjee_722 and vanjee_722f.

 **connect_type**